lordmulder/ClearClipboard/README.md

-% Clear Clipboard
+% ClearClipboard
-% Periodically clear clipboard, e.g. to hide sensitive infomration
+% Periodically ClearClipboard, e.g. to hide sensitive information

 # Introduction

-**Clear Clipboard** is a simple tool that will *periodically clear* your clipboard.
+**ClearClipboard** is a simple tool that will *periodically clear* your clipboard.
 This is useful, for example, to hide sensitive information, such as passwords.
 The clear timeout can be configured freely and defaults to 30 seconds.
-Also, the clipboard will *not* simply be cleard at a fixed interval.
-Instead, the clear timer will be *reset* everytime that new contentent is copied to the clipboard.
+Also, the clipboard will *not* simply be cleared at a fixed interval.
+Instead, the clear timer will be *reset* every time that new content is copied to the clipboard.
 This ensures that only "stale" content will be cleared; recently copied content will *never* be cleared away.

-*Note:* Clear Clipboard runs "hidden" in the background.
-Only one instance of Clear Clipboard can be running at a time.
+*Note:* The ClearClipboard program runs "hidden" in the background.
+However, there will be an icon in the [notification area](https://docs.microsoft.com/en-us/windows/desktop/uxguide/winenv-notification), which can be used to control or terminate ClearClipboard.
+Only one instance of ClearClipboard can be running at a time.

 # Command-line Options

-The following *mutually exclusive* commands are supported by the Clear Clipboard program:
+The ClearClipboard program supports the following *mutually exclusive* command-line options:

 * **`--close`**
-  Close the running instance of Clear Clipboard, if Clear Clipboard is currently running.
+  Close the running instance of ClearClipboard, if ClearClipboard is currently running.
 Does nothing, otherwise.

 * **`--restart`**
-  Start a new instance of Clear Clipboard.
-If Clear Clipboard is already running, the running instance is closed.
+  Start a new instance of ClearClipboard.
+If ClearClipboard is already running, the running instance is closed.

 * **`--install`**
-  Add "autorun" entry for Clear Clipboard to the registry, so that Clear Clipboard runs *automatically* at system startup.
+  Add "autorun" entry for ClearClipboard to the registry, so that ClearClipboard runs *automatically* at system startup.

 * **`--uninstall`**
-  Remove the "autorun" entry for Clear Clipboard from the registry, if it currently exists.
+  Remove the "autorun" entry for ClearClipboard from the registry, if it currently exists.
 Does nothing, otherwise.

-Additionally, the follwing options can be added:
+Furthermore, the following options may be added to the command-line:

 * **`--debug`**
-  Enable additional debug outputs.
-Use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug outputs.
+  Enable debug outputs (verbose mode).
+You can use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug outputs.

 * **`--slunk`**
   Enable slunk mode for improved user experience.
+Check it out!

 # Configuration File

+The behavior of the ClearClipboard program can be adjusted via a configuration file, in the [INI format](https://en.wikipedia.org/wiki/INI_file).

-The configuration file **`ClearClipboard.ini`**, which must be located in the same directory as the executable file, can be used to adjust the behavior of Clear Clipboard.
-Currently, this file can be used to specify the clear timeout, in milliseconds.
+The configuration file must be located in the same directory as the ClearClipboard executable.
+Also, it must have the same file name as the ClearClipboard executable, except that the file extension is replaced by **`.ini`**.
+The default configuration file name therefore is **`ClearClipboard.ini`**.
+All parameters need to be located in the **`[ClearClipboard]`** section.

-***Example:***
+The following configuration parameters are supported:

+* **`Timeout=<msec>`**
+  Specifies the timeout for automatic clipboard clearing, in milliseconds.
+Default: `30000`.

+* **`Sound=<0|1|2>`**
+  Controls sound effects.
+Mode `1` plays a sound, when the clipboard is cleared manually.
+Mode `2` additionally plays a sound every time that the clipboard is cleared automatically.
+And mode `0` disables all sounds.
+Default: `1`.

+* **`Halted=<0|1>`**
+  If this parameter is set to `1`, ClearClipboard starts in "halted" mode, i.e. with automatic clearing paused.
+Default: `0`.

+## Example Configuration

+An example configuration file:

 	[ClearClipboard]
-	Timeout=90000
+	Timeout=30000
+	Sound=1
+	Halted=0

 # Version History

+## Version 1.03 [2019-05-30]

+* Clipboard can be cleared manually by double-click on the shell notification icon or from the context menu.

+* Optionally, a sound can be played whenever the clipboard is cleared.

+* Automatic clipboard clearing can now be halted (suspended) or resumed at any time via the context menu.

+* The additional configuration parameters `Sound` and `Halted` are supported now.

 ## Version 1.02 [2019-05-26]

-* Added shell notification icon that can be used to control the Clear Clipboard program.
+* Added shell notification icon that can be used to control the ClearClipboard program.

 * Some fixes and improvements.

 ## Version 1.01 [2019-05-25]

-* First public releease.
+* First public release.

 # License